microsoft/fluentui/packages/react-avatar/SPEC.md

 Both the v8 and v0 components support displaying an image, initials, and an icon.

 The v8 `Persona` also supports the full name and extra detail text to the right of the image.
-The extra details is specifically out of scope for the `Avatar` control, and may be added to a future component that makes use of Avatar.
+The extra detail text is specifically out of scope for the `Avatar` control, and may be added to a future component that makes use of Avatar.

 The v8 `Persona` appears to not support a custom icon, and can only show the default person icon, or a "?" icon